 - 1 Tbsp. unflavored gelatin

 - 1/2 cup sugar free chocolate chips

 - In the bowl of a stand mixer, cream together butter and almond butter with sweetener till light and fluffy.
 Add egg and vanilla.
 Add the next 6 ingredients and stir well to combine.
 Stir in the chips, coconut and pecans.
 Scoop cookies out onto a lined sheet pan and flatten slightly.

 - Bake for 7-8 minutes or until golden around the edges.
-Allow to cool on sheet pan at least 10 minutes before removing.
+Allow the cookies to cool on the sheet pan at least 10 minutes before removing.
 Store in an airtight container..

 Nutrition facts are approximate and will vary depending on the ingredients used.
 Carbs from sugar alcohols have been excluded since they have shown to have no impact on blood sugar.